 Tyneside Cinema secures funding to continue dementia-friendly cinema

+The Dementia-Friendly Cinema project was initiated and provided with seed funding by the Elders Council.
+So we are very glad to learn that funding has now been secured to enable the programme to continue.
 Thanks to the grant from The Ballinger Charitable Trust, dementia-friendly cinema will return in May 2016 as a permanent part of Tyneside Cinema’s programme for the next three years.
 The grant will enable the cinema to make permanent as well as temporary physical changes to the building, making adjustments so that the space is as welcoming as possible for audiences.
 The cinema will also be able to continue to invest in staff development and training.